 Tojan B. Rahhal brings an innovative perspective to Engineering World Health with her unique background and experiences.
 Most recently, Tojan worked as the Assistant Dean for Inclusive Excellence and Strategic Initiatives at the University of Missouri’s College of Engineering.
 Tojan actively worked to create a culture of inclusive excellence, with efforts focused on recruitment and retention of faculty and students traditionally underrepresented in engineering.
 She was recognized as a Women of Color History Maker in Diversity for her leadership in efforts to catalyze change to help engineering students from underrepresented populations overcome historic barriers.

 Tojan is a Biomedical Engineering graduate of North Carolina State University and has a Ph.D. in Pharmaceutical Sciences from the University of North Carolina at Chapel Hill, where she worked on engineering therapeutic nanoparticles for pulmonary delivery alongside clinicians.
-Tojan’s expertise in strategic planning, cross-cultural awareness, and programming will be vital in her role as CEO.
+Tojan’s expertise in strategic planning, cross-cultural awareness, and programming are vital in her role as CEO.